-You can use the Touch Up Reading Order tool to identify and correct tagging results for figures.
+You can use the Reading Order tool to identify and correct tagging results for figures.
 Determine whether figures include or require alternate text necessary to be read correctly with assistive technologies.
 Ideally, figure tags should identify image content that is meaningful to the document as a whole, such as graphs or illustrative photographs.
-If background elements that shouldn’t be read are tagged as figures, redefine them as background.
+If background/artifact elements that shouldn’t be read are tagged as figures, redefine them as background/artifact.

 If a figure isn’t tagged as a figure, select the content region you want, and then click Figure or Figure/Caption in the dialog box.

-To remove text that was incorrectly combined with a figure, drag to select the text, and click the Text button in the dialog box.
+To remove text that was incorrectly combined with a figure, drag to select the text, and click the Text/Paragraph button in the dialog box.